b-lukaszuk/RJ_BS_eng/contents/association_and_prediction.md

 replace(sco(s), Regex("Options.*") => "")
 ```

-Since this chapter is about association then we are interested to know if
+Since this chapter is about association then we are interested to know
-animal body and brain weights [kg] are correlated.
-Let's take a sneak peak at
+if body [kg] and brain weights [kg] of the animals are
-the data points.
+correlated.
+Let's take a sneak peak at the data points.

 ![Body and brain weight of 28 animal species.](./images/ch07ex1v1.png){#fig:ch07ex1v1}